 Todd: Great words of wisdom.
 Thanks again Wendy!

-This concludes our sneak peek behind the branding process at Original Ginger.
-If you have any questions or would like to know more about how our agency works, feel free to contact us at 778.298.1966 or through our contact form.
+This concludes our sneak peek behind the branding and marketing process at Original Ginger.
+If you have any questions, or your economic development organization needs help with producing premium marketing/communications content, feel free to contact us toll free at 1.855.298.8650 or through our contact form.
 You can also visit our custom web design Abbotsford service page.